Skip advert

 Advertisement - Article continues below

-The nine-inch infotainment touchscreen uses a new Google-powered system, so you’ll navigate through Google Maps and can say commands with “Hey Google” – we think this is a good move rather than the brand developing its own software, as Google delivers superbly accurate journey planning and reliable real-time traffic data, and the system is continually improved via over-the-air updates.
-The mapping app includes nearby public chargers, while the voice control system is the best we’ve come across, letting you change the temperature and find out the weather forecast just by asking.
+Entry-level Megane Evolution models get a nine-inch infotainment screen, while Techno and Iconic models get a larger 12-inch screen from mid-2024.
+Both run the same Google-powered system, so you’ll navigate through Google Maps and can say commands with “Hey Google” – we think this is a good move rather than the brand developing its own software, as Google delivers superbly accurate journey planning and reliable real-time traffic data, and the system is continually improved via over-the-air updates.
+The mapping app includes nearby public chargers, while the voice control system is the best we’ve come across, letting you change the temperature and find out the weather forecast just by asking, and easily understanding your commands.

 Advertisement - Article continues below